todbot/Blink1Control2/Publishing.md

     npm run pack   // bundles app code using webpack to bundle.js npm run dist   // this does the publish, must do it on each OS (Mac,Win,Linux)
     ```
--

-- Create tag in git repository
-- Make release on github
+- Make release on github (creates tag)
 - Write release notes (changelog)
+- Upload build artifacts
 - Publish release
 - Check release
     - Download each version, unzip / install / launch to test